SukkaW/OpenCore-Document-zh_Hans/source/3-setup.md

 Just like any other project we have conventions that we follow during the development.
 All third-party contributors are highly recommended to read and follow the conventions listed below before submitting their patches.
 In general it is also recommended to firstly discuss the issue in [Acidanthera Bugtracker](https://github.com/acidanthera/bugtracker) before sending the patch to ensure no double work and to avoid your patch being rejected.

 **Organisation**.
-The codebase is structured in multiple repositories which contain separate EDK II packages. `AppleSupportPkg` and `OpenCorePkg` are primary packages, and `EfiPkg`, `MacInfoPkg.dsc`) are dependent packages.
+The codebase is contained in `OpenCorePkg` repo. which is the primary EDK II package.

 - Whenever changes are required in multiple repositories, separate pull requests should be sent to each.
 - Committing the changes should happen firstly to dependent repositories, secondly to primary repositories to avoid automatic build errors.